agayushh/agayushh/README.md

 ## 🚀 About Me

-I'm a passionate **Full Stack Developer** specializing in **MERN Stack, TypeScript, PostgreSQL, and Prisma**.
+I'm a **Full Stack Developer** specializing in **MERN Stack, TypeScript, PostgreSQL, and Prisma**.
 I love building innovative solutions, contributing to open-source projects, and exploring new technologies.

 ---